Elbridge Gerry: Governor of Massachusetts

-Vice presidency
+Vice presidency (1813-1814)

 Gerry's financial difficulties prompted him to ask President James Madison for a federal position after his loss in the 1812 election held earlier in the year.
-He was chosen by the party Congressional nominating caucus to be Madison's vice presidential running mate in the 1812 presidential election, although the nomination was first offered to John Langdon.
-He was viewed as a relatively safe choice who would attract Northern votes but not pose a threat to James Monroe, who was thought likely to succeed Madison.
-Madison narrowly won re-election.
+He was chosen by the Democratic-Republican Party's congressional caucus of the to be Madison's vice presidential running mate in the 1812 presidential election, although the nomination was first offered to John Langdon.
+He was viewed as a relatively safe choice who would attract Northern votes, but not pose a threat to James Monroe, who was thought likely to succeed Madison.
+Madison narrowly won reelection.

 Gerry took the oath of office at Elmwood in March 1813.
-During this time the office of vice president was largely a sinecure.
+During this time, the office of vice president was largely a sinecure.
 Gerry's duties included advancing the administration's agenda in Congress and dispensing patronage positions in New England.
-Gerry's actions in support of the War of 1812 had a partisan edge: he expressed concerns over a possible Federalist seizure of Fort Adams (as Boston's Fort Independence was then known) as a prelude to Anglo-Federalist cooperation and sought the arrest of printers of Federalist newspapers.
+Gerry's actions in support of the War of 1812 had a partisan edge; he expressed concerns over a possible Federalist seizure of Fort Adams (as Boston's Fort Independence was then known) as a prelude to Anglo-Federalist cooperation and sought the arrest of printers of Federalist newspapers.

-Gerry became the second vice president in a row to die in office, after George Clinton.

-Death and burial

 Gerry's grave in Congressional Cemetery in Washington, D.C.

+Death

 On November 23, 1814, Gerry suffered a heart attack while visiting Joseph Nourse of the Treasury Department, and he died soon after returning to his home in the Seven Buildings.
 He was 70 years old.
+Gerry became the second vice president in a row to die in office, after George Clinton.

-He is buried in the Congressional Cemetery in Washington, D.C., with a memorial by John Frazee.
+He is buried in the Congressional Cemetery in Washington, DC, with a memorial by John Frazee.
 He is the only signer of the Declaration of Independence who was buried in the nation's capital city.
 The estate he left his wife and children was rich in land and poor in cash, but he had managed to repay his brother's debts with his pay as vice president.
 Aged 68 at the start of his vice presidency, he was the oldest person to become vice president until Charles Curtis in 1929.

 Legacy

-Gerry is generally remembered for the use of his name in the word gerrymander, for his refusal to sign the United States Constitution, and for his role in the XYZ Affair and for his time as Vice President.
+Gerry is generally remembered for the use of his name in the word gerrymander, for his refusal to sign the United States Constitution, and for his role in the XYZ Affair and for his time as vice president.
 His path through the politics of the age has been difficult to characterize.
 Early biographers, including his son-in-law James T. Austin and Samuel Eliot Morison, struggled to explain his apparent changes in position.
 Biographer George Athan Billias posits that Gerry was a consistent advocate and practitioner of republicanism as it was originally envisioned, and that his role in the Constitutional Convention had a significant impact on the document it eventually produced.

-Gerry had ten children, nine of whom survived into adulthood:
+Gerry had 10 children, 9 of whom survived into adulthood: